marchsnowrabbit/BloomHub/README.md

 1. **Donut Chart**: Visualizes the proportion of each Bloom stage.
 2. **Scatter Plot**: Shows the relationship between Bloom stages and time segments.

-Results are **saved in MongoDB** and accessible through the user interface.

 ---